613 Abbott St. Suite170, Detroit, MI 48226

 The objectives of the Men Who Dare are to improve the legal, political, economic, educational and professional status of local area youth.

 The Men Who Dare Structure and Purpose

 The Men Who Dare is an organization of Detroit area men from various backgrounds organized to help local youth obtain a higher education.
-The Men Who Dare encourages high ethical standards and give generously of their time, talent and energy toward the education of Detroit area youth.
-In our 58 year history, the Men Who Dare scholars have attended institutions of higher learning that have include Wayne State University, Fashion Institute of America, Harvard University, and Massachusetts Institute of Technology.
-Over 595 scholarships have been awarded, and that aid varied from several hundred dollars to several thousand dollars per student.
+We encourage high ethical standards and give generously of their time, talent and energy toward the education of Detroit area youth.
+In our 62 year history, the Men Who Dare scholars have attended institutions of higher learning that have include Wayne State University, Michigan State University, University of Detroit Mercy, University of Michigan, Harvard University, and Massachusetts Institute of Technology.
+Over 635 scholarships have been awarded, and that aid varied from several hundred dollars to several thousand dollars per student.
 Many of our recipients have completed their education and have returned to serve their community.

 It all started when a group of men at the First Baptist Institutional Church of Hamtramck noted the difficulties of a young man, a member of the same church, matriculating at Highland Park Junior College.
 The young man was unable to secure financial assistance and thus unable to continue his education.
 To help the young man with his tuition, a group of men raised funds by selling barbeque dinners.
 Because of the favorable outcome, the group decided in September of 1959 to form an organization devoted to helping young people secure financial aid further their education.
 The original membership consisted of fourteen (14) courageous men.
 The name of the organization, "Men Who Dare" (MWD), was selected after a great deal of thought because it reflected the daringness of the undertaking at hand.